responsively-org/website/content/blog/learnings-that-led-to-screenshot-v2/index.md

 4. Do a screen capture.
 This will give us the full page screenshot.
 5. Reset the device viewport height and zoom level.

-This might be a little confusing, please check the illustration below for a better understanding.
+Please check the illustration below for a better understanding.

 <br/>
 <div class="BlogPost__image-wrapper">